Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Madrid offers arguably some of the best shopping in not only Spain but also Europe, and with so many shopping districts all touting their own specialities, visitors can find just about anything and everything!
 With small, specialised stores, boutiques and antique shops as well as the slightly bigger department stores and bustling food markets, Madrid is a shopper's paradise.

-The city's answer to Bond Street, dubbed 'the golden mile', Salamanca is one of Madrid's most glamorous places to indulge yourself and stretch your credit card's legs, while Chueca is filled with trendy fashion stores.
-El Corte Ingles at Sol is by far the most convenient place for shopaholics to get their fix, selling all kinds of goods from high fashion to regional foods like Chorizo (spicy sausage) and Turron (a kind of nougat).
-One of the most popular markets is Rastro, attracting Madrileños and tourists alike.
+The city's answer to Bond Street, dubbed 'the golden mile', Salamanca is one of Madrid's most glamorous places for visitors to indulge and stretch their credit cards' legs, while Chueca is filled with trendy fashion stores.
+El Corte Ingles at Sol is by far the most convenient place for shopaholics to get their fix, selling all kinds of goods from high fashion to regional foods such as Chorizo (spicy sausage) and Turron (a kind of nougat).
+One of the most popular markets is Rastro, attracting Madrilenos and tourists alike.
 It has become famous for its antique stalls, second hand goods, jewellery and unreliable electrical goods and is held every Sunday from morning until mid-afternoon.